 Day 9 – Wrap Up

 - Whatever time your flight out, we’ll help you make the very most of your final day in Taiwan.
-If you have shopping needs, we’ll guide you to the right part of the city to fulfill them.
-If you think the kids need to burn off some energy before getting on the plane, we can bring everyone to a park, a short hiking trail or – if the weather isn’t so great – a mall.
+If you have shopping needs, we’ll guide you to the right part of the city to fulfil them.
+If you think the kids need to burn off some energy before getting on the plane, we can bring everyone to a park, a short hiking trail or (if the weather isn’t favourable) a mall.